internetimagery/internetimagery.github.io/news/_posts/2014-01-05-frame-drills.md

-page_title: Frame Drills
--
-date: 05/01/14
--
-description:
-The concept is that we learn to judge our sense of time in seconds and minutes.
-After all, that is precisely what we're using in our day to day lives.
--
+---
 title: Frame Drills
--
-content:
+layout: post
+thumb: /img/posts/framedrills.png
+---

 Finished my proof of concept (in a proof of concept state) [Frame Drills](http://internetimagery.com/frame_drills/).

 The concept is that we learn to judge our sense of time in seconds and minutes.
 After all, that is precisely what we're using in our day to day lives.

-Yet in animation we have to learn to work in frames.
+Yet in animation we have to learn to work in frames.<!-- more -->

 I see no difference between the two other than using a different metric, and a mark of experience is when an animator is capable of thinking in frames as freely as they do in seconds.